I am a writer and teacher.

 The Equivalents, my first book, was published in May 2020.
 It's about a group of five female artists and writers who came together at the Radcliffe Institute in the early 1960s.
 The book describes their creative lives and artistic collaborations and how these things shaped and were shaped by the women's liberation movement.
 You can read more from Claire Messud in the New York Times, Ruth Franklin in Harper's, Margaret Atwood in the Globe and Mail, and others.
 The Equivalents won the Marfield Prize for Arts Writing and was named a finalist for the National Book Critics Circle Award in Biography.

 I also write literary criticism, reviews, and essays.
-My work has appeared in the New York Times, The Nation, and the London Review of Books, among other publications.
+My work has appeared in The New Yorker, the New York Times, the New York Review of Books, and The Nation, among other publications.
 Much of my writing, including some print articles, can be found online; I'm happy to send clips of anything not available.

-I graduated from Yale University with a B.A. in English in 2007.
+I graduated from Harvard's doctoral program in English in May of 2015.